For years men have been arguing which tool is better – electric shaver vs. razor.

-Before the electric razor there was the wind-up razor invented in 1906 by W.G.
+Before the electric razor, there was the wind-up razor invented in 1906 by W.G.
 Shocky.
-It cuts off facial hair using a back and forth vibrating motion much like the Gillette Fusion razor.
+It cuts off facial hair using a back and forth vibrating motion, much like the Gillette Fusion razor.

 This was the first mechanical device invented to shave.
-And it paved the way for the first electric shaver that was invented in 1927 by Jason Schick.
+And it paved the way for the first electric shaver that was created in 1927 by Jason Schick.
 Unlike the wind-up razor that needed shaving cream, Jason Schick came up with a device that does away with it.

-As a member of the U.S. army, he hurt his ankle during a cold winter assignment and had trouble shaving with a bum foot.
+As a member of the U.S. Army, he hurt his ankle during a cold winter assignment and had trouble shaving with a bum foot.

 First electric shaver